kubevirt/community/devconf-unconference-2017/README.md

 # Location
 The event is on the 2nd Floor of the FIT, Room C236.
+Take a look at the official devcon.cz venu page to get an idea where devconf-cz is locted <https://devconf.cz/index.html#venue>.

 We will also be offering a BlueJeans link for remote people and take recordings of the sessions.

 # Schedule

-**Note.** The official devconf.cz schedule is available here <https://devconf.cz/schedule.html>.
+**Note:** The official devconf.cz schedule is available here <https://devconf.cz/schedule.html>.

 * Every session can be up to 60min
  * More discussion, less slides